Writ-1/Fall2020-S10/docs/kahan.md

 Now that we have some context for the article, we can take a first pass reading of the article.
 [Download the pdf of the article here.](https://drive.google.com/file/d/1-7P587RK4vVWd0OIr7tV-1g5sikIr17V/view?usp=sharing){:target="_blank"} As before, make sure you save a copy on your computer, and on this first-pass, you should lightly annotate the document, without making any major annotations yet.
 You may just want to circle unfamiliar vocabulary or concepts though.

-After you have finished the first-pass reading, answer the following two questions. **The wording is subtle, so please read carefully!**
+After you have finished the first-pass reading, answer the following questions.

 #### Mini-question: What does Kahan claim?
 [*Click here to open in a new tab*](https://forms.gle/4EX8g37xGfnVxSSJ8){:target="_blank"}